tcr/olinjs-1/README.md

 ## 5. Heroku

 Heroku is a web host.
-They'll run your website for you on a permanent server you can access from a public URL.
+They'll run your website for you on a permanent server that runs 24/7 (most of the time), and give you a URL you can access it at.

 ```
 $ heroku create